pseud-acc/HumanActivity/README.md

 ### [avg_mean_std_data]
-Description: Consists of the merged train and test data for mean and standard deviation measurements recorded, averaged by activity.
+Description: Consists of the merged train and test data for mean and standard deviation measurements recorded, averaged by activity and subject.
 Data is exported to a "txt" file:
 "./processed_data/avg_mean_std_activity_data.txt"